 Ian Zahra is a lawyer by profession and forms part of the international tax team at Deloitte Malta.

-Following the completion of his studies in law at the University of Malta, he recently graduated in international tax law from the University of Leiden in the Netherlands and worked as a Teaching Assistant at the International Tax Centre (ITC Leiden).
+Following his studies in law at the University of Malta, he graduated in international tax law from the University of Leiden in the Netherlands and worked as a teaching assistant at the International Tax Centre in Leiden.
+Ian has also been admitted to the Maltese bar.